-No contact at all occurred until the mid Fourth Age, when Marcus Ransom, son of then-Pendragon Andrei Ransom, found Altronis under the control of a brutal corpocracy.
+No further contact at all occurred until the mid Fourth Age, when Marcus Ransom, son of then-Pendragon Andrei Ransom, found Altronis under the control of a brutal corpocracy.
 He also found himself stranded, and when the Alliance and Foundation refused to intercede, he set about a rebellion and eventually brought about massive reforms.

 As part of these reforms, the Foundation built a large GATE hub on Altronis so that goods manufactured there were easily shipped off-world.
 This, coupled with standard Foundation economic policies, helped shape a rich and prosperous world.

 Prosperity lasted until the Sixth Age, when the solar system was subject to blockade, and later overrun, by the Kami.
 Nearly all the population were evacuated, while those that stayed behind fought against the occupation for nearly eighty years.
 Eventually they were subjugated; but the damage to Altronis' infrastructure was so severe that the Kamians felt it was not worth repairing.
 They left a garrison behind, and forced the few remaining inhabitants to construct defensive systems: massive ray-guns, electrified shields, and more.
 Other than that, the survivors were left relatively free.
 Most traveled as far from the garrison as they could, and set about rebuilding their civilization.
-Among the leaders of these was John Galt.

 Possibly in bad memory of having been brought as slaves by the Marcons, the Altronics maintained a legend of a long-lost, utopian homeland; its character and location varying among ethnicities of people (themselves roughly equal to the various planets from which they were taken), who day-dreamed either of return, or of a past Antiquity.
 In the last days of the Altronis Corpocracy, this belief was nicknamed 'First Earth' by the lower literati, and Altronis itself nicknamed 'Second Earth'.
 The future for which some of these literati hoped (in which poverty, illiteracy, sickness, famine, crime, and war would be eradicated, and wealth, learning, health, prosperity, accord, and peace become the norm) supplied the 'Third'; but this name adhered at last to the worlds later colonized (see below).